When there is no microwave or fridge that doesn’t have to be what stops you from eating healthy, satisfying meals!

 One of my go-to pasta salad recipes all year round, especially when you have no microwave or fridge.
 The dressing is delicious—and when I’m out of sugar, I make the recipe with honey and it tastes just as great.
 However, it won’t still be vegan if you do use honey.
 Maybe try agave instead.

-5 ingredients + 15 minutes = 1 fresh salad.
-If you have a little extra time, I love roasting my own red peppers for recipes like this.
+This pasta salad is great cold, at room temperature, or heated up if you do in fact have a microwave!
 Choose your favorite store-bought pesto, or if you own a food processor, you can try your hand at making pesto.
 Here’s an easy recipe that can be your go-to.